Six Moon Hill

 Six Moon Hill is a residential neighborhood and historic district of mid-century modern houses in Lexington, Massachusetts.

-Description

 Incorporated in 1947, the community originally encompassed 28 houses which were built between 1947 and 1953.
 Most were designed by members of the Cambridge, Massachusetts firm The Architects Collaborative (TAC) who also lived and raised their families in the new development.
 The neighborhood was added to the National Register of Historic Places list in 2016.